temporalio/reference-app-orders-go/docs/overview.md

 availability.
 If one of those instances crashes, another running instance will automatically take over processing from where the previous one left off.

-Any instance can automatically take over processing for one that fails (for example, due to a hardware crash).

 ### Developer Productivity
 Although often initially overlooked, developers who begin using